A complete guide to becoming a WFM supervisor

 The means might vary depending on the best practice determined by WFM supervisors, but the overall direction is to promote productivity and maximize the potential of employees and departments.

 WFM was popularized due to the global diffusion of multinational culture.
-Characterized by efficiency and consistency, the concept was later on adopted by other industries and sectors.
+Characterized by efficiency and consistency, the concept was later adopted by other industries and sectors.

 Consequently, WFM became a global business standard of excellence, and WFM supervisors have been sought after across industries.